kamranalisays/react-course-arrow-function/README.md

     2.2 - After cloning the repo you have to install node modules.

-         Step-1 Open the terminal and change the directory to hello-world
+         Step-1 Open the terminal and change the directory to arrow-function

          Step-2 Install the node modules by the following command

                  npm install

-               For Example :   E:\temporary\hello-world> npm install
+               For Example :   E:\temporary\arrow-function> npm install

 4) How to run the project

-   4.1 Open the terminal and change the directory to hello-world
+   4.1 Open the terminal and change the directory to arrow-function

    4.2 Run the command follwowing command

          npm start

-         For Example :   E:\temporary\hello-world>npm start
+         For Example :   E:\temporary\arrow-function>npm start

 5) Tech Stack Version